Alelsito/curriculum-vitae/README.md

-# Dev.f - Mi primer CV en web
+# Dev.f - My first CV on web 📃

-This is a solution to the project ✨ Tu primer CV en web ✨ of the [Kata Intro a la web (dev.f)](https://www.devf.la/master/encoding/mx).\
+This is a solution to the project ✨ My first CV on web | Mi primer CV en web ✨ of the [Kata Intro a la web (dev.f)](https://www.devf.la/master/encoding/mx).\
 [Dev.f](https://www.devf.la/) offers an innovative solution to educational inclusion with EdTech programs that help people become software developers and obtain technological skills in order to obtain high-quality job opportunities in an agile and accessible way.

 ## Table of contents